nandosobral03/atmosphere/README.md

 ### Download Release

-The easiest way to install Wallpaper Thing is to download the latest release for your operating system:
+The easiest way to install Atmosphere is to download the latest release for your operating system:

 1. Go to the **[Releases Page](https://github.com/nandosobral03/atmosphere/releases)** on GitHub.
 2. Download the installer for your platform: